 Basting mops are made with absorbent heads to help spread an even amount of mop or marinade over whatever you are cooking.

 Look for a mop that comes with removable and washing machine-friendly heads.
 Be sure to wash any used mop heads in the sink first to clean them of any sauce that might stick to or stain other items in the washing machine and make sure to follow the manufacturer’s washing instructions.

 Staple Tool or Pitmaster Upgrade?
 If you like to coat and cook your meat with sauces, then a basting mop or brush is a definite must-have.
 It helps to make the job a lot easier and ensures you get a good covering of anything you add to your meat.

 Cooking can be a messy job anyway, but when you add in sauces, mops, and juicy meat you’re setting yourself up for all kinds of potential spills.
 Whether you’re cutting and preparing meat or turning stuff on the grill, having a full coverage apron can help protect your clothes from a multitude of stains.
 Not only that, but a good professional quality apron can also offer you back support – ideal for if you’re tending to the smoker or pit for the majority of the day.

-If you’re going to buy an apron, especially for grilling, then you want to make sure you’re getting the most practical one.
+If you’re going to buy an apron, especially for barbecue, then you want to make sure you’re getting the most practical one.
 We love this knee-length canvas apron from Outback Barbecues.
 Made from water-resistant and hardwearing canvas, it’s durable and practical while better value than most similar aprons.

 Staple Tool or Pitmaster Upgrade?
 A good quality apron feels like it should be a requirement for the pitmaster uniform.
 Any apron will do the job for casual grilling, but if you’ve graduated to long slow cooks on the smoker, then a canvas apron will serve you well.